howsoai/howso-docs/source/user_guide/anomaly_detection.rst

     t.get_cases(['similarity_conviction'])

-Then with the simiarity conviction values for each case, users can determine what thresholds are appropriate to use for anomaly detection and begin classifying each case as anomalous or not.
+Then with the similarity conviction values for each case, users can determine what thresholds are appropriate to use for anomaly detection and begin classifying each case as anomalous or not.